GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     ```sh
     terraform init
     ```
-1. Initialize the following Terraform variables:
+1. Create a terraform.tfvars file if it does not exist.
+Initialize the following Terraform variables in terraform.tfvars file:

     ```hcl
     project_id                  = # Your Google Cloud project ID.